mythz/jquip/README.md

 Most code has been ported from jQuery and optimized where possible, e.g. internals use underscore's native `_.each` over jquery's slower `$.each` etc.

 Licence: http://www.opensource.org/licenses/mit-license.php

+### Build customizable jquip packages with the [jQuip Library Builder service](http://www.servicestack.net/jqbuilder/)

+### Disclaimer

+This is **NOT** an official [jQuery.com](http://jquery.com/) project.

+The code-base is now a lot more stable since reached our goal of jquip.js (with the **events** + **docready** plugins) working in Backbone.js, there are likely a few fixes still to be added but the core is close to feature complete and wont require the major refactoring done recently.

+We sould still like to hear feedback on issues/non-implemented core functionality so we can measure the API popularity of missing pieces.

+## News

+### v.01

+  - Abstracted Events, pluggable query engines and new `$().find` and `Events` system courtesy of the much leaner implementation in [Zepto.js](http://zeptojs.com/), refactored to support multiple browsers.
+  - We are now passing Backbone.js latest test-suite in all the latest browsers!
+    - (we'll get to older IE browsers as soon as we find a PC with them installed :)

+### pre-alpha, first release

+  - Customizable Library builder service at
+  - Node js build scripts added to minify jquip with UglifyJS.

+## Roadmap

+  - Getting jquip to work in Google Closure Compilers advanced compilation mode so it can be used to programatically strip out dead code your application doesn't need for an even smaller footprint!

+## Changes

+#### v.01

+  - New tests added and bug fixes.
+Backbone.js latest test suite now passes in all the latest browsers - now included in the **/test** folder.
+  - New Event system added as a plugin, now with abstracted events.
+    - We expect most devs would want to include events, but can now be stripped if you dont.
+  - Query engines are now pluggable and none are included by default but will auto detect window.Sizzle or window.qwery if available and automatically download Sizzle.js from [cdnjs.com](http://cdnjs.com) if a browser doesn't supprot `document.querySelectorAll` (i.e. <=IE7).
+Note: because there's Sizzle.js it's important to be aware of the limitations when relying on browsers native querySelector implementations, i.e. there are [restrictions in IE8](http://www.javascriptkit.com/dhtmltutors/css_selectors_api.shtml) where the HTML page must be in standards mode and Safari in quirks mode [can't handle uppercase or unicode characters](http://www.wordsbyf.at/2011/11/23/selectors-selectoring/).

+#### pre-alpha

+  - $.addConstructor is now `$.hook`
+  - $.addPlugin is now `$.plug`
+  - **scrollLeft** and **scrollTop** is now in the **css** plugin
+  - Due to a request by the jQuery team we're no longer assigning the **jQuery** variable, you will now need to manually change this yourself on the first line of jquip.js:
+    `window.jquip = window.$ = (function()..`

 ## What's in the box? - i.e. the 90% good parts